RakhithJK/spyder-ide-spyder-wiki/Spyder-Internals.md

 The documentation is hosted in [Python Hosted](https://pythonhosted.org/spyder/).

 ## external-py2
 Spyder makes use of external python libraries, such as [pyflakes](https://github.com/pyflakes/pyflakes/), [rope](http://rope.sourceforge.net/), [pep8](https://github.com/jcrocholl/pep8) and a modified version of the [conda_api](https://github.com/conda/conda-api).
-When Spyder runs from a Python 2 versions, the `external-py2` folder is added to the `PATH`.
+When Spyder runs from a Python 2 interpreter, the `external-py2` folder is added to the `PATH`.

 The modules saved here must be compatible with Python 2

 ## external-py3
 Spyder makes use of external python libraries, such as [pyflakes](https://github.com/pyflakes/pyflakes/), [rope](http://rope.sourceforge.net/), [pep8](https://github.com/jcrocholl/pep8) and a modified version of the [conda_api](https://github.com/conda/conda-api).
-When Spyder runs from a Python 3 versions, the `external-py3` folder is added to the `PATH`.
+When Spyder runs from a Python 3 interpreter, the `external-py3` folder is added to the `PATH`.

 The modules saved here must be compatible with Python 3